Gehstock/Mist_FPGA/Arcade_MiST/IremM52 Hardware/ReadMe.txt

 ﻿Games that should work on this Hardware

 10 Yard Fight / Vs 10 Yard Fight
+Alpha One
 Moon Patrol
-Traverse USA / Zippy Race / Motorace USA
+Shot Rider
 Tropical Angel